-Oregon’s Coolest Ghost Town
+Shaniko — Oregon’s Coolest Ghost Town

+There’s something irresistible about a ghost town.
+Untouched buildings and relics of the past bring forth scenes from times long ago, embodying the hopes of the people who built them as well as the vagaries of fortune.
 Oregon has many former boom towns.
 Some, like The Dalles, survived and grew.
-Others had a much different fate.
+Others had a different fate.
 I first came across the name of Shaniko, Oregon, while looking for interesting stops on the drive from Portland to Sisters.
-As soon as I saw pictures online, I was hooked.
-I changed my intended route, committing to a longer drive so that I could fit Shaniko into the trip.
+As soon as I saw pictures online, I changed my route to fit Shaniko into the trip.
 I was not disappointed.
 While some Oregon ghost towns only have a few buildings and others are still largely inhabited, many parts of Shaniko have remained undisturbed through the years.
 I confidently call it Oregon’s coolest ghost town.

 Know before you go

-• Shaniko is in a rural area where amenities for visitors are few and far between.
+Shaniko is in a rural area where amenities for visitors are few and far between.
 Bring a reliable vehicle, get gas before you leave, and have water in the car.

-• Several dozen people live in Shaniko.
+Several dozen people live in Shaniko.
 Be aware that some buildings and homes are private property.

-• Bring your camera!
+Bring your camera!
 There are many opportunities for atmospheric photos.

 History of Shaniko

 While many Old West boom towns are tied to the gold rush, Shaniko’s story began with wool.
 Known in its prime as the Wool Capital of the World, Shaniko was a railroad stop that provided important access to wool and wheat producers from miles around.
 In its heyday, Shaniko’s population reached around 600 people.
-When a new rail line was built that bypassed the town in 1911, its fortunes reversed and the town’s population began to dwindle.
+When a new rail line was built that bypassed the town in 1911, its fortunes reversed, and the town’s population began to dwindle.

 Shaniko was revitalized in the 1920s and 30s when it housed workers who were making and improving roads in the area, including the construction of Highway 97.
 Once the work was completed, it became a ghost town once again until the 1950’s when a pipeline was being installed in the area.
 Once the pipeline construction ended, Shaniko became a ghost town once more and has remained one ever since.
+Despite its ghost town status, Shaniko is not completely abandoned.
+Several dozen residents live there today.

 What to see in Shaniko

+Today, many buildings remain from Shaniko’s glory days.
+Although aged and weathered, they’re otherwise remarkably unchanged.
+There are old cars and even a buggy or two in the middle of town.
+Look for the jail, school, wedding chapel, post office, museum, bank, water tower, and iconic Shaniko Hotel.
 Until recently, the Shaniko Hotel was open as a functioning hotel.
 A classic Old West building dating from 1902, I felt strange pulling up to it in a car rather than on a horse.
 It begs for cowboys to chew tobacco on its patio and for ragtime music to be playing in its lobby.

 When to visit Shaniko